jopemachine-arvis/arvis/documents/plugin-intro.md

 However, `workflow` cannot create tasks such as fuzzy file search in the arvis search window without trigger.

-`plugin` allow you to customize features that are usually provided as `built-in features`.
+`plugin` allows you to customize features that are usually provided as `built-in features`.

 ## Differences between plugins and workflows